 The Meadowlark Savings Pledge provides eligible Nebraska newborns with a NEST savings account for education expenses when the time comes.
-Because your baby was born in 2020, they will receive a Meadowlark account, as directed by the Meadowlark Act, effective starting in 2020.
+Because your baby was born in 2020 or 2021, they will receive a Meadowlark account, as directed by the Meadowlark Act.
+The program was effective starting in 2020.

 How It Works

 Here are the ABCs of the Meadowlark Savings Pledge.